-Flavor: Buttery, vegetal/savory aroma.
+Flavor: Buttery, floral/vegetal aroma.
 Silky smooth texture, buttered artichoke flavor.
-Lasting, creamy/fresh vegetal aftertaste.
+Lasting, creamy/fresh clean aftertaste.

-Our winter batch of Alishan High Mountain Jin Xuan Oolong is just slightly less oxidized than the previous spring's harvest.
-This is a common variant between winter and spring tea.
-Leaves that grow in spring are more supple, with higher water content.
-This allows them to oxidize more easily.
-The end result is subtle, but does offer a seasonal variation in the flavor profile.
-This winter's batch has a bit more spicy/wintergreen aroma, with a balanced creamy/vegetal character.
+Our winter batch of Alishan High Mountain Jin Xuan Oolong is just slightly more oxidized than the previous spring's harvest.
+The growing season between September and November was dry, so the new growth was slow and minimal.
+But this gave the leaves a more substantial quality.
+It is a distinct aromatic profile, with a smooth balanced body and finish.
 It clearly has the buttery/milky character that has popularized this strain of tea.
 The brewed tea has a "butteriness" from start to finish.
 It's a very friendly introduction to High Mountain Tea that is bound to please newbies as well as experienced drinkers of Taiwan's finest.

 When farms are run privately, there is more care and responsibility that goes into the management of them.
 This, combined with smaller factories results in smaller quantities of tea leaves being processed on a daily and seasonal basis.
 This smaller batch factor allows for more customized processing, and is also typically done by the farmers/owners themselves, who take more pride in their processing methods and quality of their product.

-Gong Fu: Barely cover the bottom of your Gongfu teapot with tea leaves (about 8-10g for a 175 ml pot).
-Use boiling temperature water and brew for about 50 seconds.
-Increase brewing time with each successive brew.
-The leaves can be brewed 6-8 times.
+Gong Fu: Cover the bottom of your Gongfu teapot with tea leaves (about 10g for a 150 ml pot).
+Use boiling temperature water and brew for about 50 seconds on the first brew, 40 seconds on the second brew.
+Increase brewing time 10-15 secondswith each successive brew.
+The leaves can be brewed 5-6 times.